bix6/about-bix/README.md

 #### Old Projects
 - Interstellar Invasion
     - Side Scroller Flash game on Kongregate.
-Unfortunately no longer live.
-Not sure why I deleted it :/
 - Snake Snake
     - Snake clone for iPhone.
 I created this in my Advanced Topics class in highschool.
-It was legendary but is no longer playable.
 This class was essentially the pilot for [Make School](https://www.makeschool.com/).
 - Bazooka Man
     - I created an animated bazooka man that walked and fired rockets in Java.
-All the movement was hardcoded.
-It was an epic, messy tangle that brought such a smile to my face.
-Unfortunately this code (and all my beautiful Java code from highschool) has been lost to time.
+It was legendary.